-A frequently asked question of people on low carb or keto lifestyles is “What can I drink?” or, “Are there any cocktails that are OK?”
+Frequently asked questions of people on low carb or keto lifestyles are “What can I drink?” or, “Are there any cocktails that are OK?”
 The good news is that there are drinks you can enjoy, with or without alcohol, as long as you choose compliant ingredients.
-This Low Carb Blackberry Mojito is a great summer drink that fits in with low carb lifestyles.
+This Low Carb Blackberry Mojito is a great cocktail that fits in with low carb lifestyles.
 Just know your ingredients (especially when it comes to mixers) and you’re good to go!

 What to know about alcohol and a low carb lifestyle?

 These are the five tips that I consider most important when incorporating alcohol into a low carb lifestyle:

 - Alcohol is processed in the liver and it is metabolized first, before anything else.
 It will temporarily disrupt or pause fat burning if you are in a state of ketosis.
 If you are on a keto diet, just know that the disruption of ketosis is temporary, unlike the longer term impact of eating sugar and carbs.